sreyamtw/GradeModel/README.md

 * Choose T5 small and fine tuned the model
 * Model needs to be improved

-## Week 3 Plan
+## Week 3
-* Split the dataset and finetune again
+* Split the dataset and finetune again 80-20 split
-* Try LLAMA models
+* Tested and validated model
+* Tried to locally run flask for model as an individual app

+## Week 4
-* Integrate model to flask
+* Integrate model to main flask app
-* Modify scores table to add in scores
+* Stored subjective question answers, scores and feedback to subjective_scores table
-* Try to build code evaluation part
+* Succesfully ran app locally
+* Deployed the objective type exam part on PythonAnywhere since the model was too big to be hosted online on free tier